ihavethatonvinyl/blog/content/liner-notes/follow-the-leader-nu-metal-and-me.md

 I’ve been through phases before.
 When I was a teen I had a southern rock phase where I wore a suede cowboy hat and fringed suede vest and went to Marshall Tucker concerts.
 There was my new wave phase, replete with spiked hair and ripped stockings and, much later, a regrettable Harry Connick style crooner phase.
 These were mostly harmless phases, maybe even wholesome.
 Nobody bothered me about it.

-It wasn’t until much later when, at 35, I entered a new phase in my life.
+It wasn’t until much later that I entered a new phase in my life that people questioned me about.
 I had kickstarted a nu-metal phase, much to the chagrin of every single person in my life save for my youngest sister, who absolutely encouraged me every step of the way.

 Nu-metal was kind of a niche genre in early 1997.
 You’d mostly hear that style of music on college radio stations or you’d see the videos on MuchMusic’s *Loud* program, if you were lucky enough to get that with your cable package.
 I was fortunate I had both, so I got on the nu-metal train early.
 Something happened that year that made nu-metal blow up.
 Whereas I only had my sister to talk with about bands like Incubus and Korn and Coal Chamber.